-Share Ownership at December 31, 2019 - Exceeded his share ownership requirement
+Share Ownership at December 31, 2020 - Exceeded his share ownership requirement

-Actual Share e Ownership5 Multiple of Base Salary Share Units Share Units Required Multiple on Directly Held Shares Directly Held (\$) Units Vested (\$) Units Subject to Vesting (\$) Units Total Ownership (\$) Units Directly Held Vested Subject to Vesting Total Ownership 5 4,884,149 70,225 - 11,498,339 165,325 16,382,487 235,550 9.8 - 23.0 32.8
+Actual Shar e Ownership 6 Multiple of Base Salary Share Units e Units Share Units Required Multiple on Directly Held Shares Directly Held (\$) Units Vested (\$) Units Subject to Vesting (Pre-tax) (\$) Units Total Ownership (\$) Units Directly Held Vested Subject to Vesting (Pre-tax) Total Ownership 5 \$7,450,169 77,084 - - \$21,140,158 218,729 \$28,590,326 295,813 14.9 - 42.3 57.2

-Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's EPS over a three-year period is achieved.
-The target CAGR for units granted in 2019 and 2018 was 20% while the target CAGR for units granted in 2017 was 15%.
+1Amounts shown represent RSUs, valued as of the date of grant and assuming that the target performance for the cumulative annual growth rate ("CAGR") of the Corporation's EPS over a three-year period is achieved.
+The target CAGR for units granted in 2018 to 2020 was 20%.
 Actual payments or issuance of Common Shares related to these RSUs, if any, will be determined when the units vest and any payments will be based upon the share price on the TSX at the vesting date.

-Represents the dollar amount based on the grant date fair value of the option awards determined using the Black-Scholes option pricing method.
+2Represents the dollar amount based on the grant date fair value of the option awards determined using the Black-Scholes option pricing method.
 The assumptions used in the Black-Scholes option pricing method have been presented in the Corporation's annual audited consolidated financial statements.

-Upon assuming his new role as the Chief Executive Officer on January 1, 2019, Mr. Mullins was granted a one-time RSU grant equivalent to \$250,000.
+3 Upon assuming his new role as the Chief Executive Officer on January 1, 2019, Mr. Mullins was granted a one-time RSU grant equivalent to \$250,000.